bnb-chain/zkbnb-crypto/README.md

 go test -run TestExportSolPlonk -count=1 -timeout 99999s
 ```
-After this command is finished, there will be 4 generated files: `zkbas.pk_plonk`, `zkbas.vk_plonk`, `zkbas.srs_plonk` and `ZkbasPlonkVerifier.sol`
+After this command is finished, there will be 4 generated files: `zkbnb.pk_plonk`, `zkbnb.vk_plonk`, `zkbnb.srs_plonk` and `ZkBNBPlonkVerifier.sol`

 **NOTICE**: The generated proving and verifying key shouldn't be used in production environment, it's only for test purpose.

 ## Contributions

-Welcome to make contributions to `github.com/bnb-chain/zkbas-crypto`.
+Welcome to make contributions to `github.com/bnb-chain/zkbnb-crypto`.
 Thanks!